 Bert Johnson of Gilbert Plains started mink ranching in 1937.
 In 1939, he sold the ranch to his brother-in-law, Arthur Harris who made mink farming his full-time life work.
 In recent years, all the mink are sapphires.

 Murdock Brothers Fur Farm of Petersfield was established in 1938.
 This is currently a family operation - four brothers and two brothers-in-law.
 The farm was built up to 1,600 breeding females.

 W. O. Douglas was the manager of the Hudson's Bay Company Ranch at Bird's Hill.
-The ranch, started in 1934, had silver foxes, fisher, mink and marten.
-The Bay's wildlife specialists conducted research on them.
+The ranch started in 1934, had silver foxes, fisher, mink and marten.
+The Bay's wildlife specialists researched them.

 Fur trappers often took cats with them for the company and mouse patrol, to their lonely wilderness cabins.
 Sometimes these cats gave birth to kittens several months after they were in residence.
 Unaware of the travelling propensities of the dedicated tomcat, they believed the father of the kittens to be local marten.
 In time many people believed this implicitly.

 W. O. Douglas decided, over the objections of his embarrassed technicians, that it was time to put this theory to the test.
 A few young female cats were paired with an equal number of young male marten and left together for several months.
 When I saw them at the end of the experiment, the marten was frisky but the anti-social cats were unhappy, unforgiving and unwed.